All of us have read the stories in newspapers about people who fall for scam emails, also known as phishing emails.

-Often, hackers will use a free webmail account.
-Remember anyone can set up one of these and companies will rarely use them to contact you especially financial institutes or large companies.
+Often, scammers will use a free webmail account.
+Remember, anyone can set up one of these and companies will rarely use them to contact you especially financial institutes or large companies.

-If they are clearly fake, just junk the email.
-If you are not sure, seek out contact details from elsewhere by visiting their official website directly, not clicking links in the email and contacting the company directly that way.
+If they are clearly fake, just send the email to your spam folder.
+If you are not sure, seek out contact details from elsewhere by visiting their official website directly, not clicking a link in the email and contacting the company directly that way.

 Businesses might make the odd spelling or grammar mistake but usually, any official communication will be written very accurately.